aurmil/magento-vagrant-provisioner/README.md

 ## Customizable configuration

-Some variables are located in a dedicated file `vagrant-bootstrap-files/bootstrap.cfg` so they can be easily changed:
+Some variables are located at the top of Vagrantfile so they can be easily changed:

 * System and Magento time zone (default = Europe/Paris)
 * Install Magento sample data or not (default = yes)
 * Magento locale (default = English)
 * Magento currency (default = Euro)

+## License

+The MIT License (MIT).
+Please see [License File](https://github.com/aurmil/magento-vagrant-provisioner/blob/master/LICENSE.md) for more information.